 So, there you have it, two classification – Classical or Jazz Continuum.
 Everything you’ve ever heard fits one of those . . . and you are free to give it any name you so choose – as long as you remember that they are ALL connected at their root and core.

-One last definition – this one is a Hashtag I developed for Twitter, Facebook, Instagram, and anywhere else you may wish to use it.
+One last definition – well, not exactly a definition, but rather a Hashtag I developed for Twitter, Facebook, Instagram, and anywhere else you may wish to use it.